artykalamata/cSharpMemory/README.md

 # cSharpMemory
-There will soon be a x64 c# memory libary here.
+There will soon be a x64 c# memory library here.